 I woke up early after a fitful sleep.
 Our nest for the night was two twin beds shoved together under the protection of a giant mosquito net.
 The kids insisted on using the mosquito net, even though there didn’t seem to be any mozzies in the room.
 Stella seems to be worried that one of the ever present chee-chucks is going to drop off the ceiling and land in her hair so where available, the deployment of the mosquito net has become mandatory.
-I was allotted about four inches on the edge of the boat for my personal space, which meant the damn netting kept getting wrapped up in my face the whole night, which produced odd dreams and hallucinations.
+I was allotted about four inches on the edge of the bed for my personal space, which meant the damn netting kept getting wrapped up in my face the whole night, which produced odd dreams and hallucinations.
 In one I was a fish with my gills caught in a net, drowning underwater.
 In another, I was being smothered by a blanket of dirt.
 In yet another, there was some unknown person simply trying to wrap something around my head.
 Each time I would wake up, pull the netting off my face, readjust my position, and then try to get back to sleep.
-Finally, around 4 in the morning I finally got smart and just took the stupid net off my side of the bed, then was able to sleep in comfort.
+Finally, around 4 in the morning I finally got smart and just took the stupid net off my sliver of the bed, then was able to sleep in comfort.

 We had our final uninspiring meal at Pakbeng then got boarded on our boat, which was a different one from yesterday, but quite similar in design, though it become apparent that today’s captain was less skilled.
 In this transient town there were at least a dozen other slow boats docked, and as Captain Smash-A-Lot was reversing our vessel, he smashed into at least half of them.
 Before each collision the occupants of the smashee would all scream the same Lau words at our captain, which I can only assume translated to, “Stop, you asshole!”